 The traditional philosophy – ‘Don’t judge a book by its cover’ works in this case as well.
 Since Data Science (and Machine Learning) is a non-traditional program, you’ll find all sorts of names like Masters in Analytics, Masters in Business Analytics,Masters in Data Science, Masters in Predictive Analytics, Masters in Marketing Analytics, Masters in Information Systems, etc. Trust me, names can be very misleading.
 Although, they do give you an idea of what the program is all about, the name of the program should definitely be your last concern, if at all!

-16 Top Schools for MS in Data Science
+13 Schools for MS in Data Science that you can consider

 The following schools are some of the best schools that offer programs in Data Science, and you can consider these for your reach, match and safe shortlist.